 Climate data for Suva (Laucala Bay) (1991–2020 normals)

-Suva's inhabitants are representative of all the major indigenous Pacific groups: it is sometimes referred to as the “New York of the Pacific".
+Suva's inhabitants are representative of all the major indigenous Pacific groups: Suva is sometimes called the "New York of the Pacific".
 The city has a reputation as a major economic centre in the region and is the site ofUniversity of the South Pacific's main campus.
-This has led to an influx of Pacific migrants, who study, work, and live in the city and its boroughs.
+This has led to an influx of Pacific migrants, who study, work, and live in Suva and its boroughs.

-Suva hasmunicipal status and, until 2009, was governed by alord mayor and a 20-membercity council.
-The Suva City Council was the municipal law-making body of the city of Suva, Fiji's capital.
+Suva hasmunicipal status and until 2009 was governed by alord mayor and a 20-membercity council.
+The Suva City Council was the municipal law-making body of the city of Suva.
 It consisted of 20 councillors, elected for three-year terms from four multi-member constituencies, called wards.
-Councillors were elected by residents, landowners, and representatives of corporations owning or occupying taxable property in Suva, councillors in turn elect, from among their own members, a lord mayor and deputy lord mayor, who served one-year terms and were eligible for re-election.
+Councillors were elected by residents, landowners, and representatives of corporations owning or occupying taxable property in Suva.
+Councillors in turn elected, from among their own members, a lord mayor and deputy lord mayor, who served one-year terms and were eligible for reelection.

 Suva City Carnegie LibraryParliament HouseThurston Gardens, Suva

 Government House was formerly the residence of Fiji'scolonialgovernors and, after Fijian independence in 1970,governors-general.
 Today, it is the official residence of Fiji'spresident.
-The original house on the site was built in 1882, but a fire caused by a lightning strike destroyed it in 1921, it was rebuilt in 1928.
+The original house on the site was built in 1882, but a fire caused by lightning destroyed it in 1921.
+It was rebuilt in 1928.

-TheFiji Museum, now located inThurston Gardens, was founded in 1904, and originally occupied the old town hall.
-It was moved to its present location in 1954.
-The museum houses the most extensive collection of Fijian artifacts in the world, and is also a research and educational institution, specialising in archaeology, the preservation of Fiji's oral tradition, and the publication of material on Fiji's language and culture.
+TheFiji Museum, now inThurston Gardens, was founded in 1904, and originally occupied the old town hall.
+It moved to its present location in 1954.
+The museum houses the world's most extensive collection of Fijian artifacts, and is also a research and educational institution, specialising in archaeology, the preservation of Fiji's oral tradition, and the publication of material on Fiji's language and culture.

 Suva has many shopping and retail areas, notably Cumming Street, which has been a vibrant and colourful shopping area since colonial times.
-The Cumming Street area features original colonial buildings and narrow roads.
-Suva also has modern shopping malls, such as the Suva Central Shopping Mall, the Mid-City Mall, and MHCC, along with other developments give much of the city a modern and sophisticated look.
+The Cumming Street area has original colonial buildings and narrow roads.
+Suva also has modern shopping malls, such as the Suva Central Shopping Mall, the Mid-City Mall, and MHCC.

-Construction work began in January 2011 for a FJD30 -million mini-mall complex at Grantham Road, behind the Sports-City Complex and close to the Suva campus of theUniversity of the South Pacific.
+Construction work began in 2011 on a FJD30-million mini-mall complex at Grantham Road, behind the Sports-City Complex and close to the Suva campus of theUniversity of the South Pacific.
 It was scheduled to be completed in 2012, and to house restaurants, retail outlets, and cinemas.[14]

 Unlike most cities and towns in Fiji, and many around the world, Suva did not grow up around a single industry.
 It has gradually developed to become the largest and most sophisticated city in the Pacific Islands, and a regional hub.
 Fijians of Indian descent have largely shaped the economy of Fiji, contributing immensely to the growth of Suva and to its status as the economic and political capital of Fiji.
 Suva is the commercial center of Fiji: Most international banks have their Pacific headquarters here, includingANZ and theWestpac.
 In addition, most Fijian financial institutions,non-governmental organisations, and government ministries and departments are headquartered here.
 At one point, both Air Pacific[15] (nowFiji Airways) andAir Fiji[16] were headquartered in Suva.